phuongnd08/redic-sentinel/README.md

 Add this line to your application's Gemfile:

-    gem 'redis-sentinel'

-If you are using redis-server less than 2.6.10, please use redis-sentinel 1.3.0

-    gem 'redis-sentinel', '~> 1.3.0'
+    gem 'redic-sentinel'

+We need redis-server 2.6.10 or later

 And then execute: